nrmkarthi/Global-Medical-Record-Sharing/README.md

 ## Acknowledgement
-We would like to acknowldge the support provided by SRM University
+We would like to acknowldge the support provided by SRM University and National Chung Cheng University, Chiayi, TAIWAN

 ## References
 1. R. Guo, H. Shi, Q. Zhao, and D. Zheng, “Secure Attribute-Based Signature Scheme with Multiple Authorities for Blockchain in Electronic Health Records Systems,” IEEE Access, vol. 6, pp. 11676–11686, 2018, doi: 10.1109/ACCESS.2018.2801266.